dikiopolos/RtCampQAE/README.md

 - JUnit5
   - JUnit5 should install with Eclipse.
   - Alternatively, the jar is available here:&nbsp; https://mvnrepository.com/artifact/junit/junit
+  - (JARs will be added to project in Local Config step 2 below)
    <br><br>

  ### LOCAL CONFIGURATION